-One of the things that can make Spanish a bit confusing to somebody who speaks Chabacano is the words which exist in both languages but would have different meanings.
+One of the things that can make Spanish a bit confusing to somebody who speaks Chabacano is that some of the words which exist in both languages would have different meanings in each language.
 One of these words is the Chabacano escucha.
 I had a hard time adjusting to the fact that the Spanish escuchar means to listen.

-In Chabacano, escucha means to peep.
-What makes it more confusing is that the Chabacano meaning of this word doesn’t go very far from its Spanish meaning.
+In Chabacano, escucha means 'to peep'.
+What makes this very interesting is that the Chabacano meaning of this word doesn’t go very far from its Spanish meaning.
 I can imagine a Spanish speaking guy and a Chabacano speaking guy standing in front of a door.
-The Spanish speaking person tells the Chabacano speaking person, “escucha” (meaning listen).
+The Spanish speaking person tells the Chabacano speaking person, escucha (meaning 'to listen').
 The Chabacano speaking guy (misinterpreting the command) opens the door slightly and tries to take a peek into the room instead of harking which was what he was asked to do.
+This is probably how the Chabacano word escucha came about.

 Here are some sentences in Chabacano which uses the word escucha.

 Chabacano: Escucha daw anay afuera.
-Dao tiene man gente na gate.
+Dol tiene man gente na gate.

 English: Can you take a look outside?
 I think there’s somebody at the gate.